GeoStat-Framework/GSTools/docs/source/tutorial_01_cov.rst

   .. math::
      \mathrm{cor}\left(r\right)

-As you see, it is the easiest way to define a covariance model by giving a correlation function as demonstrated by the above model ``Gau``.
+As you can see, it is the easiest way to define a covariance model by giving a correlation function as demonstrated by the above model ``Gau``.
 If one of the above functions is given, the others will be determined: